zhangshen20/Project-Write-a-Data-Science-Blog-Post/README.md

 ### Result

-The main findings of the code can be found at the noteboo 'Project_NoteBook.ipynb'.
-Going forward, there will be more data and more time on research on listing information required.
+The main findings of the code can be found at the notebook 'Project_NoteBook.ipynb'.

+Going forward, more data and more time on research on listing information are required for building a pricing model.

 ### Licensing, Authors, Acknowledgements